DaCaseo/mcwr/README.md

     cargo install https://github.com/DaCaseo/mcwr
 ## Features
-- Run servers in background and access console with tmux
+- Run servers in background and access console
 - Quick and easy creation of vanilla, paper/spigot, bungeecord, and modded servers
 - Quick shortcuts for common actions like editing config files and restarting the server
 - Simple backup solution